Manor House Publishing

 Manor House Publishing Incorporated is a small Canadian publishing company, established in 1998 and based in the Ancaster neighborhood of Hamilton Ontario.

 History and operations

-It publishes mostly in soft-cover books by Canadian authors, many previously unpublished.
+It publishes mostly in soft-cover books by Canadian authors.
 These books vary in subjects, including non-fiction, fiction, biography, business, New Age and poetry.
+Authors whose works they produced include Ian Thomas and Pat MacAdam.